JustSift/ReSift/docs/tutorial/resift-rentals.md

 - It fetches movie genre data and presents each genre’s name and the thumbnails of the movies in them.
 - It optimizes performance by only fetching the data _when needed/in batches_.
   - In the initial load, it fetches 10 movies for each genre to show their movie thumbnails.
 It’ll fetch the next batch of 10 movies when the user clicks to load more.
-  - When fetching a genre, it only fetches the movie data needed for the movie thumbnails (id, name, and imageUrl).
-When the user hovers over or clicks on the thumbnail, it’ll fetch the rest of the movie data, such as synopsis, preview url, and actors list, etc.
+  - When fetching the movies in a genre, it only fetches the movie data needed for the movie thumbnails (id, name, and imageUrl).
+We can load the rest of the movie data (synopsis, trailer url, actors list, etc) later using hovering as a heuristic for when to pre-fetch this data.
+That way the perceived load time for movie details is shorter!
 - It provides consistency when the movie information is updated—when a user saves their edited movie information, that information gets updated cross the app, allowing the information in the edit movie form, movie drawer, and movies homepage to change accordingly.
 - It responds to users’ actions instantly by indicating to them the data loading status.